ksefcovic/CYBR4580/README.md

 + Create alerting code
 + Update application to scrape IP information and send notification
 + Create web application
+    - Deploy rails-react app on aws
+    - Configure token based authentication
-    - Need account creation
+    - Add functionality for user account creation
-    - User device MAC location
+    - Allow user to register device MAC address
-    - Send information to database server
     - Allow user to mark device as “stolen”
     - Allow user to unmark device as “stolen”
+    - Create endpoints to retrieve list of stolen devices
-+ Create database server
++ Create database
-    - Purchase and install OS
-    - Write application database to store user information
+    - Create PostgreSQL database
 + Setup listener to gather user information
 + Setup alerting for when MAC has been located
 + Send IP and MAC information to device owner